 Mining at sea is both challenging and dangerous.
 This mining company was looking to maintain safe working distances for crew around the heavy machinery involved in its mining operations.
-To address the issue head-on, the company approached Orange Business Services to explore the possibility of a co-innovation project that would draw on our expertise in both mining and IoT respectively.
+To address the issue head-on, the company approached Orange Business to explore the possibility of a co-innovation project that would draw on our expertise in both mining and IoT respectively.

 Ensuring safety at sea